-The first well-documented and tested staging system was that of Dukes.[1]
-This classification system was based entirely on the extent of direct tumour spread through the bowel wall and the presence or absence of lymph node metastases in the resected specimen.
-Although Dukes staging was originally conceived for rectal cancer, it is also applicable to colon cancer.
-Dukes stages A, B and C correlate well with patient survival, and are easy to recall and apply.
-For these reasons the system is widely adopted and remains an objective, unambiguous classification adaptable to multidisciplinary patient care.
-However, the Dukes system does not address the important issue of 'residual tumour' identified by the surgeon at the time of bowel resection, either local due to tumour transection or due to known distant metastases.
+The first well-documented and tested staging system was that of Dukes^[1].
+This system was based entirely on the extent of direct tumour spread and the presence or absence of lymph node metastases in the resected specimen of bowel.
+Although Dukes staging was originally described for rectal cancer, it has also been applied to colonic cancer.
+Dukes stages A, B and C correlated well with patient survival, and they were easy to recall and apply.
+For these reasons the system was widely adopted.
+However, the Dukes system did not seek to address the issue of residual tumour, either local, due to tumour transection, or due to known distant metastases.

-The Dukes (A, B, C) system was further modified by Turnbull, who added a stage 'D' for cases with known distant metastases and locally unresectable tumour.[2]
+The Dukes A, B, C system was broadened by Turnbull, who added a stage D for cases with known distant metastases and locally unresectable tumour^[2].
 Thus, Turnbull introduced the concept of clinicopathological staging in which residual tumour, found by the surgeon at the time of bowel resection, could determine the assigned stage.
 Clinicopathological staging has now gained wide acceptance as the preferred method of staging.

-The ACPS system was recommended for use in Australia following two workshops on staging held in Brisbane in 1981.[3]
+The ACPS system was recommended for use in Australia following two workshops on staging held in Brisbane in 1981^[3].
 The system was validated using prospectively collected data from the Concord Hospital Colorectal Cancer Project.
-The ACPS is essentially a simplified version of the system used at Concord Hospital since 1971.[4]
-[5] The ACPS and Concord systems are shown in Table 8.1.
+The ACPS is essentially a simplified version of the system used at Concord Hospital since 1971^[4] ^[5].
+The ACPS and Concord systems are shown in Table 8.1.